JamesRandall/FableElmishScaffold/README.md

 ## Features

-* Scaffold out a basic Fable application
+* Scaffold out a basic Fable-Elmish application
+* Use custom templates for code generation
+* Support for either promise or async blocks

 ## How to Use